Human, CAT, MT or robot: who translates and writes the best?

 - PR texts such as press releases, articles in employee and customer magazines, etc.

-- Advertising such as website copy, posters, billboards, radio advertising, adverts, newsletters, mail-outs, etc.
+- Advertising texts such as website copy, posters, billboards, radio advertising, adverts, newsletters, mail-outs, etc.

-In short: a human touch is required if a text should boost your brand or revenue.
+In short: a human touch is required if a text is designed to boost your brand or revenue.
 In a worst-case scenario, virtual texts can damage your corporate image and turnover.

 Outlook: the computer powerhouse

-At the present time, computers cannot replace humans entirely.
+At present, computers cannot replace humans entirely.
 It is far likelier that machines will complement the work of humans.
 And occupy extremely specific niches.

 The demand for translations grows year on year.
 So much so that human language professionals can no longer keep up.
 This is particularly the case for documents not intended for the public domain.
 Purely informative EU documents, for instance, or internal communications at major international enterprises.
 Content with no impact on the company’s reputation or turnover.

 Computers are hard-working assistants for handling repetitive and predictable content.
-One prime example: classic 1:0 match reports stating the basic facts purely for information purposes.
-MT, robots, etc. assist well-trained, highly specialised language service providers.
+A prime example: classic 1:0 match reports stating the basic facts purely for information purposes.
+MT, robots and co. assist well-trained, highly specialised language service providers.
 Allowing them to concentrate on important projects critical to the corporate image.
 In other words: content with a heart and soul.
 This includes appealing content for paid, owned and earned (POE) media and fluid, well-researched specialist publications that instantly draw readers in.

 Don’t rely on the computer for your communication.
 Commission an expert with a heart and mind for intercultural communication.
 They are a worthwhile investment in your brand.